 The Company participates in the Ethereum blockchain network by engaging in the construction of blocks ("block building") containing strategically bundled transactions from the Ethereum mempool and from searchers who connect to the Company's endpoint with the intent of the Company's builder proposing their transactions.
-Revenue recognition for these activities, conducted through Builder+, entails the recognition of gas fees (or "transaction fees") earned in exchange for successfully constructing blocks of bundled transactions and having these blocks selected and proposed by a validator to the Ethereum network for validation, validation and successfully finalized on the network.
+Revenue recognition for these activities, conducted through Builder+, entails the recognition of gas fees (or "transaction fees") earned in exchange for successfully constructing blocks of bundled transactions and having these blocks selected and proposed by a validator to the Ethereum network for validation and successfully finalized on the network.

-These gas fees are earned as a direct result of the Company's fulfillment of its performance obligations, which include the construction of blocks by bundling transactions to maximize the value of the included fees and the proposal of that block to by a Validator.
+These gas fees are earned as a direct result of the Company's fulfillment of its performance obligations, which include the construction of blocks by bundling transactions to maximize the value of the included fees and the proposal of that block by a Validator.
 Each constructed block under a smart contract with the Ethereum network signifies a distinct performance obligation.

 As part of the block construction and proposal process, the Company's Builder purchases block space through a fixed non-negotiable fee paid to a Validator (a "Validator Payment") embedded in each proposed block.
 The Validator Payment, predetermined by the Builder, is paid to Validators as compensation for selecting and proposing the Company's block to the network for validation.
-The Validator Payment is intrinsically linked to the Company's performance obligations and is only disbursed when a in the block constructed by the Builder if our Builder's block is both selected by a Validator proposed, and successfully proposed to, and finalized on, the Ethereum network.
-It network; otherwise, our Validator Payment may be included in a subsequent block.
+The Validator Payment is intrinsically linked to the Company's performance obligations and is disbursed in the block constructed by the Builder if our Builder's block is both selected by a Validator and successfully proposed to, and finalized on, the Ethereum network; otherwise, our Validator Payment may be included in a subsequent block.
 The Validator Payment represents a direct and fixed pre-determined cost.

 The satisfaction of the performance obligation occurs at a point in time when the constructed block is both proposed by a Validator and successfully finalized on the Ethereum network.
-At this juncture, the Company has fulfilled its obligations, and the gas fees associated with the transactions included in the block become available and are transferred to the Company's digital wallet, simultaneous with the disbursement of the related Validator payment, wallet.
+At this juncture, the Company has fulfilled its obligations, and the gas fees associated with the transactions included in the block become available and are transferred to the Company's digital wallet.